gmr/g2g-scim-sync/docs/setup-guide.md

 1. In your GitHub organization, go to **Settings > Security > Authentication security**
 2. Under **SCIM provisioning**, click **Enable SCIM provisioning**
-3. This will generate an OAuth authorization URL for setting up the OAuth app
+3. **Critical**: Enable **"Open SCIM Configuration"** - this is required for external SCIM providers

-### 2.3 Create SCIM OAuth Application
+### 2.3 Create Personal Access Token

-**Important**: SCIM for GitHub Enterprise Cloud organizations uses OAuth apps, not personal access tokens.
+**Important**: SCIM for GitHub Enterprise Cloud requires a classic personal access token, not OAuth.

-1. The SCIM setup will provide an OAuth authorization flow
+1. Sign in as your admin setup user
-2. You'll need to authorize a third-party OAuth app or create your own
+2. Go to **Settings > Developer settings > Personal access tokens > Tokens (classic)**
-3. The OAuth app requires these scopes:
+3. Click **Generate new token (classic)**
-   - `read:org`
+4. Select **scim:enterprise** scope only
-   - `write:org`
+5. Set no expiration date
-   - `admin:org_hook`
+6. Generate and securely store the token

 ### 2.4 Test SCIM Access

-Test the OAuth token using your configured endpoint (g2g-scim-sync handles the correct API URLs automatically based on your `enterprise_hostname` setting).
+Test the personal access token using your configured endpoint (g2g-scim-sync handles the correct API URLs automatically based on your `hostname` setting).

 ## Part 3: SAML Configuration Requirements